We will be using Fibonacci ratios a lot in our trading so you better learn it and love it like your mother’s home cooking.

 A Swing Low is a candlestick with at least two higher lows on both the left and right of itself.

 You got all that?
-Don’t worry, we’ll explain retracements, extensions, and most importantly, how to grab some pips using the Fib tool in the following sections.
+Don’t worry, we’ll explain retracements, extensions, and most importantly, how to grab some pips using the Fibonacci tool in the following lessons.